tomstrident/Video-Style-Transfer/README.md

     python video_style_transfer_demo.py

 The demo just processes 5 frames of a video from the [Sintel Dataset](http://sintel.is.tue.mpg.de/) and uses pre-computed flow files which were generated using [DeepFlow2](https://thoth.inrialpes.fr/src/deepflow/).
 If you want to compute your own videos you have to generate your own flow files.
-In `other` you can find a script `create_flow_list.py` that generates an input list for DeepFlow2 to automatically compute flow files for you.
-Before doing so please install [DeepFlow2](https://thoth.inrialpes.fr/src/deepflow/) and adjust the file `create_flow_list.py` accordingly.
+The script `generate_deepflow_script.py` generates a script for DeepFlow2 to automatically compute flow files for you.
+Before doing so please install [DeepFlow2](https://thoth.inrialpes.fr/src/deepflow/) and adjust the file `generate_deepflow_script.py` accordingly.
 Alternatively you can use any other optical flow framework of your choice.
 In order to prevent version conflicts (Python, Tensorflow, etc.) I provide a script `network.py` that allows you to communicate between the environment of Video Style Transfer application and any other optical flow framework environment.
 I have included an example file `flownet-vst.py` that shows how to use [FlowNet2](https://github.com/lmb-freiburg/flownet2) within Video Style Transfer.
 Since FlowNet2 uses Python 2.7 you have to run it in a separate console with a Python 2.7 environment.
 Before running `flownet-vst.py` you have to set `$PYTHONPATH` accordingly.
 For example